-The MFA Playwriting Program at OHIO
+The OHIO MFA Playwriting Program

 Film & Television

-In addition to plays, recent MFA playwriting alums have also gone on to write for film and television, including such shows as 24, Battlestar Galactica, Law and Order: Criminal Intent, Chuck, Smash, HBO’s In Treatment with Gabriel Byrne, Netflix’s Grace and Frankie with Jane Fonda and Lily Tomlin, and Get Shorty on Epix.
+In addition to plays, recent playwriting alums have also gone on to write for film and television, including such shows as 24, Battlestar Galactica, Law and Order: Criminal Intent, Chuck, Smash, HBO’s In Treatment with Gabriel Byrne, Netflix’s Grace and Frankie with Jane Fonda and Lily Tomlin, and Get Shorty on Epix.

 To keep in touch with what’s going on in the Ohio University MFA Playwriting Program, please subscribe to our Twitter feed, Facebook page, and sign up for email updates on the News page.